Mainstreaming Gender in Urban Sanitation and Rural Infrastructure Projects

 Strategic Changes in Gender Relations

-The project has led to some strategic benefits at the community level with special focus on women.
+The project has led to some strategic benefits at the community level with a special focus on women.

-- Women gaining voice.
+- Women gaining a voice.
 The separate meetings for women allowed them to speak freely about their ideas, opinions, and needs.
 Similarly, they suggested that the project activities and efforts had boosted their confidence and self-esteem with respect to speaking out during community meetings where men were present.

 - Renewed perception of women.
 The involvement of men and women in project activities has likewise improved their relations.
 The opportunities provided to women to carry out project activities, such as bookkeeping and report preparation has improved men’s perception of women.
 Male members of community implementation organizations indicated that the involvement of women helped them to better manage and implement the project.
 Because the female members were very good in preparing reports, including financial reports, the male members frequently relied on them to do the reports.
 Their presence also at meetings encouraged other women to attend and become actively involved.